 6.1 Trial Period.
 Trial users may sign up for a free14-day trial of the Services.
 Payment at the chosen plan and rate will automatically occur on day 14 unless you cancel the trial by navigating to Account > Billing on your dashboard.
 Your subscription will be automatically billed every four weeks with the information provided on file at sign-up.

 6.2 Refunds.
 Customer may receive a refund of their first payment if not satisfied with the Services by contacting Provider at [email protected] within 30 days of making the first payment.
 Subsequent payments are refundable up to 72 hours after payment is processed.
 After the 72 hours, subsequent payments are no longer refundable.
 Only the most recent single payment is subject to this refund policy.
 After processing your refund, your account will be cancelled, all sites and data permanently deleted from the system without the possibility of recovery.
-Coaching and event packages are not refundable, but payments may be applied to approved similar programs or events.
+Coaching, marketplace templates and event packages are not refundable, but payments may be applied to approved similar programs or events.
 Such packages are not transferable.

 6.3 Fees.
 Customer shall pay Provider the fees (“Fees”) as set forth in any subscription service order.
 If Customer fails to make any payment when due, without limiting Provider’s other rights and remedies: (i) Provider may charge interest on the past due amount at the rate of 1.5% per month calculated daily and compounded monthly or, if lower, the highest rate permitted under applicable law; (ii) Customer shall reimburse Provider for all reasonable costs incurred by Provider in collecting any late payments or interest, including attorneys’ fees, court costs, and collection agency fees; and (iii) if such failure continues for five days or more, Provider may suspend Customer’s access to any portion or all of the Services until such amounts are paid in full.